Byron/gitoxide/crate-status.md

 * [x] discovery
   * [ ] option to not cross file systems
   * [ ] handle git-common-dir
-  * [ ] handle environment variables
 * **Repository**
   * [x] discovery
-    * [ ] handle other non-discovery modes and provide control over environment variable usage.
+    * [ ] handle other non-discovery modes and provide control over environment variable usage required in applications
   * [x] instantiation
     * [ ] a way to handle `.git` files with `gitdir: <path>` in it
     * [ ] handle `gitdir` and `commondir` files